 - Giant cell arteritis – this is a condition which can reduce the amount of oxygen and nutrients reaching the eye.
 A lack of oxygen and blood to the eyes is serious, and in the early stages it can cause the optic nerve to look pale and puffy.
 These changes can generally be seen in your routine eye test.

 - Ankylosing spondylitis – People with Ankylosing spondylitis are also prone to an inflammation of the eye known as uveitis (or iritis).

-- Thyroid conditions like Grave’s Disease – this is a condition caused by hyperthyroidism, which is when the thyroid produces too much of certain hormones.
+- Thyroid conditions like Grave’s Disease – a condition caused by hyperthyroidism, which is when the thyroid produces too much of certain hormones.
 Symptoms which can be examined during an eye exam include; bulging of the eyes, dry, itchy or irritated eyes, swollen eyelids, double vision or vision loss, and difficulty closing your eyes.